 The Informed consent requires that the patient has had the opportunity to see and approve the manuscript prior to submission.
-The written informed consent must state either that the patient has seen and approved the complete manuscript, or that the patient declines to do so.
+The written informed consent must state either that the patient has seen and approved the complete manuscript, or that the patient declined to do so.

 The patient consent should be attached as an additional file at the time of the manuscript submission.
 A statement attesting the receipt and archiving of the written consent of the patient should be included in the published article.

-Randomized Controlled Trials and Clinical Trials:
+Randomized Controlled Trials and Clinical Trials

 The Revista do Instituto de Medicina Tropical de São Paulo supports the policy of Clinical Trials registration delivered by WHO and the International Committee of Medical Journals Editors (ICMJE) recognizing the importance, in open access, of these initiatives for the registration and international knowledge of the information on clinical studies.
 Therefore, from 2007 on, only papers of clinical research dealing with these issues having an identification number provided by one of the clinical assays validated by established criteria from WHO and ICMJE will be accepted.
 The addresses can be found in the ICMJE site (http://www.icmje.org).
 The trial registration number should be written at the end of the summary.

-Submission of manuscripts:
+Submission of manuscripts